Install Scylla Monitoring Stack¶

 This document describes the setup of Scylla Monitoring Stack, based on Scylla Prometheus API.

 The Scylla Monitoring stack needs to be installed on a dedicated server, external to the Scylla cluster.
 Make sure the Scylla Monitoring server has access to the Scylla nodes so that it can pull the metrics over the Prometheus API.

-For evaluation, you can run the Scylla Monitoring stack on any server (or laptop) that can handle three Docker instances at the same time.
-For production, see the recommendations below.
+For evaluation systems, you can run the Scylla Monitoring stack on any server (or laptop) that can handle three Docker instances at the same time.
+For production systems, see the recommendations below.

 CPU - at least 2 physical cores/ 4vCPUs